ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 Section 10.3 of {{RFC7285}}.
 The `vtag` of the first part MUST be included in the `dependent-vtags`.
 If `persistent-entities` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
-The PropertyMapData has one member for each ANE identifier that appears in the first part, where the EntityProps has one member for each property requested by the client if applicable.
+The PropertyMapData has one member for each ANEName that appears in the first part, where the EntityProps has one member for each property requested by the client if applicable.